 Posted by Robert Half Finance & Accounting on Tuesday, March 7, 2017 - 08:30 | Follow me

 Whether you’re just starting an entry-level accounting job or you’re already working as a financial analyst or controller, you might consider the office of the CFO to be the destination on your career path.
-So why not imagine it now?
-How much money can you expect to make as a chief finance officer, what skills and experience do you need, and what will you do when you get there?
+If you're looking to hire a CFO, you might be interested in this, too: How much money can chief financial officers expect to make, what skills and experience do they need, and what do they do in this role?

 CFO salaries, like those of other accounting and finance professionals, vary by size of company, region and industry, not to mention the impact of bonuses, stock awards and dividends.
 The Robert Half Salary Guide for Accounting and Finance can show you pay ranges for more than 400 positions, including the top finance job.